Why Huawei arrest deepens conflict between US and China

 "It's a much broader issue than just a trade dispute," said Amanda DeBusk, chair of the international trade practice at Dechert LLP.
 "It pulls in: Who is going to be the world leader essentially."

+Meng was detained by Canadian authorities in Vancouver as she was changing flights Saturday — the same day that Trump and Xi met at the Group of 20 summit in Argentina and produced a cease-fire in their trade war.
+The Globe and Mail newspaper, citing law enforcement sources, reported that she is suspected of trying to evade U.S. sanctions on Iran.

+The British bank HSBC is cooperating with U.S. authorities in its investigation, people familiar with the matter said Thursday.

-Huawei, the world's biggest supplier of network gear used by phone and internet companies, has long been seen as a front for spying by the Chinese military or security services.
+Huawei, the world's biggest supplier of network gear used by phone and internet companies, has long been seen as a front for spying by the Chinese military or security services, whose cyber-spies are widely acknowledged as highly skilled.
 A U.S. National Security Agency cybersecurity adviser, Rob Joyce, last month accused Beijing of violating a 2015 agreement with the U.S. to halt electronic theft of intellectual property.

+U.S. national security adviser John Bolton told NPR that he knew of the pending arrest in advance.
+He noted that there has been much concern about the suspicion that Chinese firms like Huawei use stolen U.S. intellectual property.

 In the view of the United States and many outside analysts, China has embarked on an aggressive drive to overtake America's dominance in technology and global economic leadership.
-According to analysts, China has deployed predatory tactics, from and forcing American and other foreign companies to hand over trade secrets in exchange for access to the Chinese market to engaging in cyber-theft .
+According to analysts, China has deployed predatory tactics, from forcing American and other foreign companies to hand over trade secrets in exchange for access to the Chinese market to engaging in cyber-theft.

 Washington also regards Beijing's ambitious long-term development plan, "Made in China 2025," as a scheme to dominate such fields as robotics and electric vehicles by unfairly subsidizing Chinese companies and discriminating against foreign competitors.

 In addition to Trump's tariffs, the administration is tightening regulations on high-tech exports to China.
-It is also making it harder for Chinese firms to invest in U.S. companies or to buy American technology in such cutting-edge areas as robotics, artificial intelligence and virtual reality.
+It's also making it harder for Chinese firms to invest in U.S. companies or to buy American technology in such cutting-edge areas as robotics, artificial intelligence and virtual reality.

 The U.S. and Chinese tech industries depend on each other so much for components that "it is very hard to decouple the two without punishing U.S. companies, without shooting ourselves in the foot," said Adam Segal, cyberspace analyst at the Council on Foreign Relations.

+Dean Garfield, president of the U.S. Information Technology Industry Council trade group, said innovation by U.S. companies often depends utterly on product development and testing by Chinese partners, not to mention component suppliers.

-British Telecom said this week that it would stop using Huawei equipment at the core of its 5G network.
-And U.S. lawmakers have lobbied Canada's prime minister to freeze out the Chinese supplier.
+British Telecom said this week that it would stop using Huawei equipment in its 5G network, the BBC reported, and U.S. lawmakers have lobbied Canada's prime minister to freeze out the Chinese supplier.
 New Zealand and Australia already have.
-Other, less wealthy nations are concerned less about spying and more about low prices, which plays to Huawei's advantage.
+Other, less wealthy nations are concerned less about spying and more about low prices, which play to Huawei's advantage.

 And nearly a year ago, AT&T pulled out of a deal to sell Huawei smartphones.